Yumenokanata/DslAdapter/README.md

 6. **SealedItemRenderer**: Choice different Renderer for different data.
 7. **ComposeRenderer**
 8. **DataBindingRenderer** : Bind with Android Databinding
-8. **TitleItemRenderer** : Deprecated, please instead by ComposeRenderer.
+9. **TitleItemRenderer** : Deprecated, please instead by ComposeRenderer.
+10. **SplitRenderer**: No strong static typing type ComposeRenderer
+11. **CaseRenderer**: No strong static typing type SealedItemRenderer

 Use this Base Renderers, you can Make a complex RecyclerView structure: